 Also be sure to try this Sugar-Free Chocolate Pudding, that’s Keto friendly and has a wonderful Mexican flair to it!

-Not a fan of avocados?
+Or, if you’re not a fan of avocados?
 Try this Chocolate Keto Pudding instead, it’s rich, thick and super creamy!

-More Low Carb and Keto Chocolate Dessert recipes…
+More Low Carb and Keto Chocolate Dessert Recipes

 Silky Chocolate Avocado Mousse – Keto and Low Carb